sevignator/obsidian-tools/README.md

 ## Commands

-Each command must be run via the `pnpm cmd` custom script.
+Each command must be prefixed by `pnpm start`.

 - `check:vault`: Checks whether the Obsidian vault can be accessed.
 - `create:file`: Creates a single file.